rainjs/rainjs/doc/source/client/api/ViewContext.rst

    class-title

-The view context attached to this controller
+A view context reflects a components client-side state.